-What we send you: Hari's Korma kit, main ingredient of choice, milk, onions, garlic, ginger, coconut milk, lemon, Greek yoghurt, fresh coriander.
+What we send you: Hari's Korma kit, chicken (boneless & skinless thighs) OR lamb (leg pieces), milk, onions, garlic, ginger, coconut milk, lemon, Greek yoghurt, fresh coriander.

 You'll need from your kitchen: Ingredients: cooking oil, salt, pepper.
 Equipment (other than basic kitchen equipment): mortar and pestle / grinder.

 Allergens contained in Korma Curry: milk, nuts, lupin (poppy seeds), wheat / gluten.